-How To Apply For The UK Working Holiday Visa?
+How To Apply For Working Holiday In UK Visa?

-In order to get started on your working holiday visa in the UK, you need to first ascertain whether or not your country is a participating country in the visa programme.
+In order to get started on your WHV, you need to first ascertain whether or not your country is a participating country in the visa programme.
 There is a specific number of visas allocated to every participating country.
 Here is a table that shows that –

 Once you fill the online visa form, it is forwarded to an Entry Clearance Officer.
 In order to clear this round, you will need to accumulate 50 points.
 These points can be earned in the following way –

 Nationality Requirement – 30 points for being a national of one of the designated countries.